t-andreea/BirFee-project--back-end/README.md

-BirFee app
-This is my first python project using a Raspberry Pi!
+This is my first python project using a Raspberry Pi, BirFee!
 Requirements:
 click==6.7
 Flask==0.12.2